abhamercy/i310FinalProject/README.md

 # i310FinalProject

-Using Python and various data science libraries.
+This project analyzes real-time traffic incident data from a CSV file and visualizes the results using Python and various data science libraries.

 Installation